tanishy7777/Debiasing-Facial-Detection/README.md

 ## Conclusion
-Latent variable modeling with VAEs enables unsupervised discovery of under-represented features in facial datasets.
+- Latent variable modeling with VAEs enables unsupervised discovery of under-represented features in facial datasets.

-Adaptive resampling based on these latent features during training leads to debiased facial detection models.
+- Adaptive resampling based on these latent features during training leads to debiased facial detection models.

-The DB-VAE approach mitigates algorithmic b
+- The DB-VAE approach mitigates algorithmic bias without requiring exhaustive manual annotation, resulting in fairer and more trustworthy AI systems.